 Graduate – Master of Science in Healthcare Management and Informatics (MSHMI)

-The face-to-face courses are held on Friday evenings.
-It is also a cohort program,
+- The face-to-face courses are held on Friday evenings.

 - Chief medical informatics officer